equalogic/vue-apollo-smart-ops/README.md

 without needing to pass type arguments at every usage.

 Using the [`@graphql-codegen/typescript-vue-apollo-smart-ops` plugin](https://www.graphql-code-generator.com/docs/plugins/typescript-vue-apollo-smart-ops)
-you can automatically generate mutation functions for all of the mutation operations in your project.
+you can automatically generate mutation functions for all the mutation operations in your project.

 The following example manually creates a mutation function and assigns it to the variable `todoCreateMutation`: